SkillsFundingAgency/dfc-shared-appgateway/Resources/ArmTemplates/app-gateway-rewrite.md

 If the path does not match any rule provided it will go to the default backend pool, which is the first backend specified (see above).

-Each backend is specified by an object consisting of
+Each routing rule is specified by an object consisting of

 * name: the name the backend pool resource
 * backend: the name of the backend to route to (as specified in the previous parameter, see above)